kjkrol/gokg/README.md

 ## Usage example

-This snippet shifts a contiguous `plane.AABB` by `(-1,-1)` across a 10×10 torus `Space`, so the box wraps past the right and bottom edges and automatically splits into the fragments returned by `Fragments()`.
+This snippet shifts a contiguous `plane.AABB` by `(-1,-1)` across a 10×10 toroidal `Space2D`, so the box wraps past the right and bottom edges and automatically splits into the fragments returned by `Fragments()`.
 The exact situation is illustrated by the plot below.

 ![Wrapped AABB fragments](doc/example_plot.svg)